rsm-bachalla/Pricing-Analytics---Toys-Price-Discrimination/README.md

 ### Toys-Price-Discrimination

-**Overview**
+#### Overview
-This project utilizes data analytics to explore pricing strategies for Maven Toys, with a dataset spanning 50 retail stores in Mexico from January 2022 to September 2023.
-We focus on how various factors like product category, cost, and market demand influence pricing decisions for diverse products including figurines, collectibles, and plush toys.
+This project utilizes data analytics to explore pricing strategies for Maven Toys, focusing on 50 retail stores in Mexico from January 2022 to September 2023.
+We examine how factors such as product category, cost, and market demand impact pricing decisions across diverse products, including figurines, collectibles, and plush toys.

+#### Data Preprocessing
-**Data Preprocessing:** Scripts for cleaning and merging sales, product, and store data from CSV files, and adjusting data types for cost and price fields.
+- **Scripts**: Cleaning and merging sales, product, and store data from CSV files.
+- **Adjustments**: Modifying data types for cost and price fields to ensure accuracy in processing.

+#### Machine Learning Models
+- **XGBRegressor**: Used to predict pricing trends across different product categories and store locations.
-**Machine Learning Models:** Implementation of XGBRegressor to predict pricing trends and use of the Prophet forecasting model to understand seasonal effects on toy sales.
+- **Prophet Forecasting Model**: Employed to analyze and understand seasonal effects on toy sales.

-**Key Findings**
+#### Key Findings

-**Current Pricing Strategy:** Uniform pricing across diverse products leads to suboptimal profitability due to varying cost structures and market demands.
+- **Current Pricing Strategy**: Uniform pricing across diverse products results in suboptimal profitability due to varying cost structures and market demands.

-**Analytical Insights:** Strong seasonal fluctuations in sales, significant correlation between higher product prices and higher sales, particularly for figurines.
+- **Analytical Insights**: Significant seasonal fluctuations in sales and a strong correlation between higher product prices and sales volumes, especially for figurines.

-**Price Discrimination:** Pricing strategy reveals discrimination, especially between action figures (premium pricing) and animal figures (standard pricing), driven by demand elasticity and perceived value.
+- **Price Discrimination**: Evident pricing strategy reveals discrimination, with action figures employing premium pricing and animal figures priced standardly, influenced by demand elasticity and perceived value.

-**Strategic Recommendations**
+#### Strategic Recommendations

-**Dynamic Pricing:** Adopt location-based and product-wise dynamic pricing to enhance profitability and adapt to market changes.
+- **Dynamic Pricing**: Implement location-based and product-wise dynamic pricing to enhance profitability and responsiveness to market changes.

-**Product Focus:** Strategies for high-volume, low-margin products like Lego Bricks and Animal Figures include price adjustments and enhanced marketing for high-margin products.
+- **Product Focus**: Adjust prices for high-volume, low-margin products like Lego Bricks and Animal Figures, while promoting high-margin products through enhanced marketing strategies.

-**Impact and Challenges**
+#### Impact and Challenges

-**Revenue Growth:** By employing data-driven decision-making, the project aims to improve profit margins and provide a competitive advantage.
+- **Revenue Growth**: The project employs data-driven decision-making to improve profit margins and secure a competitive advantage.

-**Challenges:** Maintaining consistent pricing across all locations and finding an optimal price for all subcategories without sufficient variation presents a significant challenge.
+- **Challenges**: Achieving consistent pricing across all locations and finding an optimal price for all subcategories remain significant challenges due to insufficient price variation.

-**Conclusion**
+#### Conclusion

-The analysis highlights the need for Maven Toys to leverage flexible, adaptive pricing strategies to better meet market demands and enhance consumer satisfaction, ensuring long-term profitability and market competitiveness.
+The analysis underscores the necessity for Maven Toys to adopt flexible, adaptive pricing strategies to meet market demands effectively and enhance consumer satisfaction, ensuring sustained profitability and competitiveness in the market.